alexQueue/NumericalAnalysis/report/src/implementation.md

 * single\_static.jl: Sets up the problem for the static single-beam case, and calls Beam1D.jl to solve it.
 * single\_dynamic.jl: Sets up the problem for the dynamic single-beam case, and calls Beam1D.jl to solve it using the Newmark method.
 * single\_eigen.jl: Sets up the problem for the dynamic single-beam case, and calls Beam1D.jl to solve it using the eigenvalue method.
-* construct\textunderscore framework.py: GUI to create \emph{.ne} files, which we load into our framework solvers.
+* construct\_framework.py: GUI to create \emph{.ne} files, which we load into our framework solvers.
+* visualize\_framework.jl: Takes one of the generated .ne files to visualize it with each node colored corresponding to the type of the node.
 * Beam2D.jl: Underlying solver for a framework of beams.
 Given a framework \emph{.ne} file, it sets up the system of matrices to solve.
 * framework\_static.jl: Sets up the problem for the static framework, and calls Beam2D.jl to solve it.
 * framework\_dynamic.jl: Sets up the problem for the dynamic framework, and calls Beam2D.jl to solve it using the Newmark method.
 * framework\_eigen.jl: Sets up the problem for the dynamic framework, and calls Beam2D.jl's solve\_dy\_eigen to solve it.

-There are also two more script files that generate and visualize the framework data files:
-* construct\_framework.py: A GUI using matplotlib for the user to place points and connect the edges as well as define the type of each node.
-* visualize\_framework.jl: Takes one of the generated .ne files to visualize it with each node colored corresponding to the type of the node.
+## Detailed descriptions
 ### BeamXD.jl (X=1 or 2)
 The _BeamXD.jl_ files both make use of a _Problem_ struct and a _System_ struct.
 The _Problem_ struct holds all the information about the problem statement, whereas the _System_ struct defines the matrices that are used for solving the problem.